 - Heimdall – locked in a battle with the trickster god Loki, the two will slay each other

-Interested in Norse Mythology?
-See 14 Great Books on Norse Mythology that explain the gods, heroes, and villains of these ancient stories of Scandinavia.
+See 14 Great Books on Norse Mythology that explain the gods and heroes of these ancient stories of Scandinavia.

 Norse Gods Cannot Alter Fate